Answered By: Lynn VanLeer Last Updated: Dec 11, 2019 Views: 63

 Because every university offers different specializations, there is no way in the database to limit by a field of specialization.

-- On the Library homepage scroll down and click on Dissertations.
+- On the Library homepage click on Publications.

 Note: You should now be on the Advanced Search page with more than one search box.
 If you only have one search box on your screen, click on the Advanced Search link.